rehierl/node-tree-outliner/3-basic-design/3-8-1-implementation.md

 * `n2` represents an inactive parent container

 Note that `s3` is, first and foremost due to its structural relationship, a subsection to `s1`.
-That is the case even if a non-default addition to the definition of `n3` would define its declared section to be the next sibling section of `s1`.
+That is the case even if an extension to the definition of `n3` would define its declared section to be the next sibling section of `s1`.
 That is, under these circumstances, the non-default definitions would have to be ignored, which effectively grants implicit associations precedence over any non-default definition.

-Because of that, implicit associations have precedence over a non-default if the node level of the subsequent sectioning node is higher than the node level of the open presequent section's sectioning node.
+Because of that, implicit associations have precedence over any non-default definition, if both sections have different parent containers (e.g. `n0` vs.
+`n2`).

 Note that the universal section has no existing parent container (i.e. virtual).

-the node level of a sectioning node acts as a rank-like value - which must have precedence over any user-defined rank value -

-the node level of the top-level content nodes can be derived from the definition of the corresponding sectioning node - +1 in case of type-1, +0 in case of type-2

-plot twist: its the parent container, not the node level - even better for implementations

 two type-1 sections can't have the same parent container - the subsequent type-1 section is a subsection